 - Deadline to apply

-MAc charges $75 for a 30-day posting, which comes with promotion via our social media channels.
+MAC charges $75 for a posting of up to 30 days, which comes with promotion via our social media channels.
 Once an ad is posted, MAC will send an invoice for the fee.

 Careers in Government